Localization in Khovanov homology: Khovanov homologies and periodic links

-Observe that if we remove the fixed-point set at each time $t$, such an isotopy can be viewed as an ambient isotopy in the solid torus.
-By quotienting by the action of $\psi_t$ at each time, we see that this isotopy is a lift of an isotopy from $L_0$ to $L_1$.
+For a $p$-periodic link $\tilde{L}$, the image of $\tilde L$ under the quotient map $S^3 \to S^3 / \psi$ is called the \emph{quotient link}, and is denoted $L$.
+Observe that if we remove the fixed-point set, an equivariant isotopy from $p$-periodic link $(\tilde{L}_0,\psi_0)$ to another $p$-periodic link $(\tilde{L}_1,\psi_1)$ can be viewed as an equivariant ambient isotopy in the solid torus.
+Quotienting by the action of $\psi$, we see that an equivariant isotopy between $\tilde{L}_0$ and $\tilde{L}_1$ is a lift of an annular isotopy from $L_0$ to $L_1$.

-A cyclic group can act on a link in distinct ways, and different cyclic groups can act on the same link, so a \emph{$p$-periodic link} is defined to be a pair $(\tilde L, \psi)$.
-Since $\psi$ specifies the unknotted axis $\tilde{U}$, periodic links are inherently annular.

-With this in mind, observe that $\tilde L$ has a diagram $\tilde{D}$ on the annulus, where the unknotted axis is viewed as the $z$-axis $\cup\ \infty$ and is projected to the basepoint $\mathbb{X}$, and the induced $\ZZ_p$-action on $\tilde{D}$ (also denoted $\psi$) is simply counterclockwise rotation about $\mathbb{X}$ by $2 \pi / p$.
-We will call such a planar diagram a \emph{periodic diagram} of the periodic link $\tilde{L}$.
+We will need a particularly convenient form of link diagrams for periodic links.
+A $p$-\emph{periodic link diagram} will be an annular link diagram $\tilde{D}$ in $\mathbb{R}^2$ such that the action of $\ZZ_p$ by counterclockwise rotation on $\mathbb{R}^2$ preserves $\tilde{D}$ (setwise).
+Such a diagram describes a $p$-periodic link $\tilde{L}$ in $S^3$, and every $p$-periodic link admits such a diagram.
 Then $D = \tilde D/ \psi$ is a diagram for the quotient link $L$.
-We will usually assume that all of our diagrams for $p$-periodic links are periodic diagrams.
+We will assume that all of our diagrams for $p$-periodic links are $p$-periodic diagrams.

-Note also that given an annular diagram $D$, we can form a $p$-periodic link diagram $\tilde{D}$, called the $p$-\emph{cover} of $D$, by taking $p$ copies $\{D_i\}_{i=1,\dots,p}$ of $D$ cut along an arc $\gamma$ as in the definition of annular Khovanov homology, and gluing (reversing orientation on the boundary) $D_i$ to $D_{i+1}$ along one boundary component of the cut diagram (with subscripts interpreted cyclically).
+Note also that given an annular diagram $D$, we can form a $p$-periodic link diagram $\tilde{D}$, called the $p$-\emph{cover} of $D$, by taking $p$ copies $\{D_i\}_{i=1,\dots,p}$ of $D$ cut along an arc $\gamma$ as in Figure \ref{fig:ann-cobords}, and gluing (reversing orientation on the boundary) $D_i$ to $D_{i+1}$ along one boundary component of the cut diagram (with subscripts interpreted cyclically).

-With this notion of periodic diagrams, given $p$-periodic diagrams $\tilde{D}_1$ and $\tilde{D}_2$, they represent the same periodic link if and only if they are related by equivariant isotopies and \emph{equivariant Reidemeister moves}, which are the lift of Reidemeister moves on the quotient diagrams $D_1,D_2$ (see \cite{politarczyk}).
-See Figure \ref{fig:reid-1} for instance.

-\begin{rmk} In particular, equivariant Reidemeister moves do not interact with the basepoint $\mathbb{X}$ in the diagram.
-Figure \ref{fig:reid-subtlety} provides examples showing why we should expect equivariant moves to be annular: moves that do interact with the basepoint can change the isotopy class of the periodic link in $S^3$. \end{rmk}
+Two $p$-periodic diagrams $\tilde{D}_1$ and $\tilde{D}_2$ represent the same periodic link if and only if they are related by equivariant isotopies and \emph{equivariant Reidemeister moves}, which are the lift of Reidemeister moves on the quotient diagrams $D_1,D_2$ (see \cite{politarczyk-kh}).
+See Figure \ref{fig:reid-1} for an example.
+In particular, equivariant Reidemeister moves do not interact with the basepoint $\mathbb{X}$ in the diagram.